Christoffer Sundgren: Career achievements

-Sundgren's achievements with Team Eriksson and Team Niklas Edin have earned him both gold and silver Olympic medals and five gold medals and two silver medals at the World Men's Curling Championships and five gold medals and one silver at the European Curling Championships.
+Sundgren's achievements with Team Eriksson and Team Niklas Edin have earned him both gold and silver Olympic medals, five gold medals and two silver medals at the World Men's Curling Championships, and five gold medals and one silver medal at the European Curling Championships.
 His record of four gold medals at the World Men's Curling Championships ties him for second place of all-time winners of such medals, alongside players such as Glenn Howard, Randy Ferbey, Scott Pfeifer, and Ernie Richardson, but he is the only curler in this category to also hold the Olympic gold medal.
 Only his teammates Niklas Edin and Oskar Eriksson have more, with a record five gold World Men's Curling Championship medals and Olympic gold, silver, and bronze.
 With Edin and Eriksson, Sundgren also became one of the first men's curlers to simultaneously hold the World Curling Championship and European Curling Championship titles in two separate calendar years (2015 and 2019).
-Sundgren, Edin, and Eriksson are also the first curlers in history on the men's side to win four European Championship gold medals in a row (2014-2017).
+Sundgren, Edin, and Eriksson are also the first curlers in history on the men's side to win four European Championship gold medals in a row (2014–2017).